"You have upgraded": SA inspired by lady's gruesome journey to success

 PAY ATTENTION: Briefly News Entertainment Award is back.
 Vote for the best entertainer in South Africa!

-In a now-viral post, a lady bared it all and shared the motivation behind the successful life she was enjoying today.
+In a now-viral post, a lady bared it all and shared the motivation behind the successful life she is enjoying today.

-The woman explained that she had to jump through hoops of fire to enjoy her dream life finally.
+The woman explained that she had to jump through hoops of fire to finally enjoy her dream life.

 Lady bags job at big African mine